mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 ## Responsiveness

-The component is available in three variants:
+The component is available in four variants:

 - The `DesktopNextDatePicker` component which works best for mouse devices and large screens.
   It renders the views inside a popover and allows editing values directly inside the field.